What Is the First Sign of Glaucoma?

 • Cataract surgery

 Acute (closed-angle) glaucoma is a medical emergency and is treated with a laser procedure.
+Glaucoma is a lifelong disease and requires continuous follow-up.

 Picture of Ann De Fraye